Quantum jumps in amplitude bistability: Tracking a coherent and invertible state localization: Abstract

 \section{Abstract}

 We investigate the nature of quantum jumps occurring between macroscopic metastable states of light in the open driven Jaynes--Cummings model.
 We find that, in the limit of zero spontaneous emission considered in [H. J. Carmichael, Phys.
 Rev. X {\bf 5}, 031028 (2015)], the jumps from a high-photon state to the vacuum state entail two stages.
 The first part is coherent and modelled by the localization of a state superposition, in the example of a null-measurement record predicted by quantum trajectory theory.
 The underlying evolution is mediated by an unstable state (which often splits to a complex of states), identified by the conditioned density matrix and the corresponding {\it quasi}probability distribution of the cavity field.
 The unstable state subsequently decays to the vacuum to complete the jump.
-Coherence in the localization allows for inverting the null-measurement photon average about its initial value, to account for the full switch which typically lasts a small fraction of the average cavity lifetime.
+Coherence in the localization allows for inverting the null-measurement photon average about its initial value, to account for the full switch which typically lasts a small fraction of the average cavity lifetime; an asymptotic law for the jump time is established in high-amplitude bistability.
 This mechanism is contrasted to the jumps leading from the vacuum to the high-photon state in the bistable signal.
 Spontaneous emission degrades coherence in the localization, and prolongs the jumps.